serenayj/nlp_lab/content/post/10-27-2025/index.md

 Multi-hop traversal in KGs is a fundamental operation in many LLM+KG scenarios, including retrieval-augmented generation (RAG), knowledge verification, and reasoning.
 This work contributes to the integration of KGs with LLMs and enables many downstream applications.

 This research is a collaboration with:
--Dr. Majid Afshar (University of Wisconsin–Madison) -Dr. Dmitriy Dligach (Loyola University Chicago)
+  Dr. Majid Afshar (University of Wisconsin–Madison) Dr. Dmitriy Dligach (Loyola University Chicago)
--Dr. Timothy Miller (Boston Children’s Hospital)
+  Dr. Timothy Miller (Boston Children’s Hospital)

 Join us for the lightning talk!
 Dr. He Cheng will present our work on November 16 at 11:00 AM.
 Slides and code will be released soon, stay tuned!